Teaming up for net zero: collaboration cuts carbon at Bruzaholm wind farm

 In Bruzaholm in the south of Sweden, Vattenfall is erecting a 21 turbine onshore windfarm.
 From October 2025 it will deliver an annual output of 460 GWh of fossil free power, an important contribution to the electricity supply in southern Sweden.

-What truly sets this project apart is the meticulous effort dedicated to minimizing the carbon footprint at every step of the construction process.
+What truly sets this project apart is the meticulous effort dedicated to minimising the carbon footprint at every step of the construction process.

 Arthur Besse, Head of Onshore Wind Procurement explains:

-This project helps Vattenfall actively work towards minimizing the carbon footprints in the supply chain which is an important element on Vattenfall’s road to decarbonisation.
+This project helps Vattenfall actively work towards minimising the carbon footprints in the supply chain which is an important element on Vattenfall’s road to decarbonisation.

 The most tangible example of this commitment lies in the concrete.
 In Bruzaholm, the carbon emissions from the concrete are the lowest possible, even lower than what is typically classified as eco-concrete.